This is a collection of favorite recipes for your Labor Day cookout.

 Physical distance but the social connection is what we need during these difficult times.
 We need to stick together and find ways to continue life as we know it, following practices that would help us stay healthy physically, mentally, and emotionally.

 Life is difficult anyway, the future is uncertain, so we all need some pie.

 If you haven’t made a fruit pie this summer or a lemon pie, this is the perfect weekend to fix it before summer fruits disappear from Farmer Markets and pumpkins and apples take over.

 You cannot go wrong with this Easy Lavender Citrus Curd Pie

-One of the best fruits that summer has in store at the end of August are plums.
+One of the best fruits that summer has in store at the end of August is plums.
 This old German recipe treasure is easy to make and comes from my grandmother.
-She was German living in Transylvania and her German Plum Kuchen- Pflaumenkuchen(as she used to call it) is to die for.
-Or you can make this Plum Tart, just to be different.
+She was a German living in Transylvania, and her German Plum Kuchen- Pflaumenkuchen(as she used to call it) is to die for.
+Or you can make this Plum Tart, to be different.